Lorreta-Anyika/Titanic_dataset_analysis_with_python/README.md

 ---

 ## 1. Project Overview
-This project explores the Titanic dataset using **Exploratory Data Analysis (EDA)** techniques.
+This project involves setting up a structured workflow for analyzing the Titanic dataset, performing **Exploratory Data Analysis (EDA)**, and answering key analytical questions using Python.
+The dataset contains details such as passenger class, age, gender, fare, and survival status, making it an excellent resource for learning **data manipulation**, **visualization**, and **statistical analysis**.

 The goal is to extract meaningful insights, understand survival factors, and detect outliers.
+This project is designed to demonstrate python skills and techniques typically used by data analysts to explore, clean, and analyze transportation and logistics data.
+Using Pandas, NumPy, Matplotlib, and Seaborn, you will clean and explore the dataset, uncover trends, and gain insights into survival patterns.
+This project is ideal for beginners in data analysis and machine learning, helping them build a strong foundation in data preprocessing, visualization, and feature engineering.
 ---

 ## 2. Data Source